 And I would also posit that, while pedagogy is by nature transformative, the range and scope of the change sought effected is not necessarily great.
 Being able to sleep soundly through the night.
 Successfully transitioning from leisure to enjoyable activity.
 For the neurotypical mind, this discomfiture is managed through a process called ‘growing up’, facilitated by ‘parents’ or other primary caregivers.

 For the developmentally atypical, a small change — even a change of environment — can seem insurmountable; the threshold of the unknown a vast and terrible thing.
 Sometimes, a calm and guiding force can ease this great uncertainty, lending strength and surety.
 But here, I think, we arrive at the crux of the matter: the caregiver must accept the uneven power balance, and, in the immortal words of Uncle Ben, recognize the great responsibility it is to act on behalf of and for the benefit of another3.

 Without being cognizant of our power and responsibility, and using them to enact change in the world, social workers risk becoming timorous and cowering.

 This should not be the actions of my profession, such as it is.

 A transition from a common pasttime to a truly enjoyable one.
-A transtion that often was fraught, volatilea and even violent.
-But worth it to see the expresion of pride and contentment after a successful quest. ↩
+A transition that often was fraught, volatile and even violent.
+But worth it to see the expression of pride and contentment after a successful quest. ↩